emipa606/CentralizedClimateControl/README.md

 - Removed climate-category and put the items in temperature instead
 - Removed legacy dependencies
 - Fixed the issue with the game crashing when having very large pipe-networks.
 Fix done by luoluo38!
+- The air-intakes and vents will not work well in vacuum

 ![Image](https://i.imgur.com/pufA0kM.png)